 It’s estimated that between 5-10% of people experience jaw pain from joint dysfunction (TMJ strain).
-While some of these cases may not be musculoskeletal in origin, they will always cause extra pain in the muscles associated with the joint and osteopathic treatment can help to relieve any strain in these muscles.
+While some of these cases may not be musculoskeletal in origin, they will always cause extra pain in the muscles associated with the joint.
+Osteopathic treatment can help to relieve strain in these muscles.
 It can also be good for increasing the range of motion in the TMJ joint which can help you open your mouth wider.

 Symptoms of jaw pain

 Pain can be felt around the jaw joint or along the lower part of the jaw bone, the face around the jaw joint, inside the ear, or into the head.

 - Locking or clicking of the joint with opening or closing of the jaw, pain with chewing

 - Difficulty opening the mouth

 - Neck pain

 Causes of jaw pain